kostasxyz/wp-rest-menus/readme.txt

 }
 `

+Supports custom fields and Advanced Custom Fields
 All items include a meta field which contains all custom fields.
-It also supports Advanced Custom Fields.

 == Installation ==